 Under some of the FHA insurance programs, insurance claims are paid by FHA in cash unless the insured specifically requests payment in debentures issued by FHA.
 Under others, FHA has the option at its discretion to pay insurance claims in cash or in such debentures.
-The current FHA policy, subject to change at any time, is to make insurance payments on single-family mortgage loans in cash with respect to all programs covering such units as to which it has discretion to determine the form of insurance payment.
+The current FHA policy, subject to change at any time, is to make insurance payments on singlefamily mortgage loans in cash with respect to all programs covering such units as to which it has discretion to determine the form of insurance payment.
 FHA debentures issued in satisfaction of FHA insurance claims bear interest payable semi-annually on January 1 and July 1 of each year at the FHA debenture interest rate in effect under FHA regulations on the date the FHA mortgage insurance commitment was issued or of the initial insurance endorsement of the mortgage loan, whichever rate is higher.

 When entitlement to insurance benefits results from foreclosure (or other acquisition of possession) and conveyance, the insurance payment is computed as of the date of the institution of foreclosure or the date of acquisition of the property whichever is earlier, and the insured generally is not compensated for interest accrued and unpaid prior to that date.
 However, the mortgagee will be reimbursed for uncollected interest resulting from the mortgagor's default on a forbearance agreement.
-Under such circumstances, the amount of insurance benefits generally paid by FHA is equal to the unpaid principal amount of the mortgage loan adjusted to reimburse the mortgagee for certain tax, insurance and similar payments made by it and to deduct certain amounts received or retained by the mortgagee after default, plus reimbursement not to exceed two-thirds of the mortgagee's foreclosure costs (or \$75, whichever is the greater).
+Under such circumstances, the amount of insurance benefits generally paid by FHA is equal to the unpaid principal amount of the mortgage loan adjusted to reimburse the mortgage for certain tax, insurance and similar payments made by it and to deduct certain amounts received or retained by the mortgagee after default, plus reimbursement not to exceed two-thirds of the mortgagee's foreclosure costs (or \$75, whichever is the greater).
 When entitlement to insurance benefits results from assignment of the mortgage loan to HUD, the insurance payment is computed on the date of assignment and includes full compensation for interest accrued and unpaid to the assignment date.
-The regulations under all insurance programs described above provide that the insurance payment itself bears interest for the date of default by the mortgagor, which under HUD regulations will occur no less than 30 days after the due date of a mortgage payment or, where applicable, assignment to the date payment of the claim at the same interest rate as the applicable HUD debenture interest rate determined in the manner set forth above.
+The regulations under all insurance programs described above provide that the insurance payment itself bears interest for the date of default by the mortgage payment or, where applicable, assignment to the date payment of the claim at the same interest rate as the applicable HUD debenture interest rate determined in the manner set forth above.